Ghosts Of The Tower Of London

 With the Tower of London being a well-known execution ground, and the final place Anne Boleyn, Lady Jane Grey, and the Earl of Essex to take their last breaths, it’s the perfect location for ghosts to appear.

-The apparition of Lady Jane Grey has been spotted by visitors on numerous occasions, as well as that of Anne Boleyn, who was executed due to the Catholic Church condemning divorces and death being her only escape from marriage.
+The apparition of Lady Jane Grey has been spotted by visitors on numerous occasions, as well as the ghost of Anne Boleyn, who was executed due to the Catholic Church condemning divorces and death being her only escape from marriage.
 Her apparition has been repeatedly spotted at a window as she longingly looks into the distance.